 Employers needing to rescind or defer employment offers should review the NACE Position Statement on Rescinded and Deferred Employment Offers.
-Employer partners should contact the candidate’s Career Services and Student Engagement Office and the candidate as soon as possible.
+Employer partners should contact the candidate’s Career Connections & Community Engagement Office and the candidate as soon as possible.

 Reporting New Hire Data

-When requested, an employer will supply to the Career Services and Student Engagement Office information regarding students who have been hired to fill full-time, internship, or other related positions.
+When requested, an employer will supply to the Career Connections & Community Engagement Office information regarding students who have been hired to fill full-time, internship, or other related positions.
 Information may include, but is not limited to, student name, title, division or unit within the organization, geographic location of position, employment start date, and compensation (if applicable).

 Policy Changes and Updates